 Hourly Billing and Retainers or Advance Deposits

 Our hourly billing cases require an initial advance on fees or a deposit, and that can range from $2,500 – $10,000 or more depending upon the complexity of your case (usually cases range from $3,000 – $5,000 retainers).
 You will receive a monthly bill statement reflecting what amounts have been used for services and costs in your case.

 Flat Fee Billing for Uncontested Divorces:

-Usually for an uncontested divorce with no problems without children or property the flat fee charge is $1000 and for a simple uncontested divorce with children and child support the flat fee is $1500.
+Usually, for an uncontested divorce with no problems without children or property the flat fee charge is $1700, and for a simple uncontested divorce with children and child support the flat fee is $2500.

-The Clarke Law Office, LLC assist individuals with family law matters.
+The Clarke Law Office, LLC assists individuals with family law matters.